vchan2/vchan2.github.io/2020Calculus.md

   * Wednesdays, 4PM-7PM
   * Saturdays, 10AM-3PM

-AP Calculus: Linearization and l'Hopital's Rule quiz tentatively Wednesday, March 10, during regular class.
+AP Calculus: 30 minute Linearization and l'Hopital's Rule quiz on Wednesday, March 10, during regular class.
+This will not be worth marks, but you will write in exam-like conditions.
+Math 31 people, you have a work period at this time.

 Midterm part A scheduled for Saturday, March 6 - Wednesday, March 10.